jitbit/nanobox/README.md

 # Nanobox

 Extremely lightweight "lightbox".
 Zero-dependencies.
 Only 1.4 KB.
 And that's *without* minification and gzip.
+No, really 1483 bytes of readable code.

 ## Usage